Education

 Poorly qualified teachers

-Our Children’s Corner
+Our Children’s Speak

-'In a day, My school takes me to the end of the universe and then back to pokhrama all before dinner!'
+—‘In a day my school takes me to the end of the universe and then back to Pokhrama—all before dinner!’

-‘All work and no play, all play and no work- neither.
-My school is all work and all play.’
+—‘All work and no play?
+All play and no work?
+Neither.
+My school is all work and all play!’

 Our Fundamental Principles

 Excellence is our pursuit.
 And the pursuit of excellence demands that we try to get several difficult balances right.
 The first of these is the balance between excellence and equity.
 This balance of equity and excellence in many ways is the raison de’tre of the Foundation’s work.
 We wish our school to be a center of excellence that gets the best of teachers and produces wonderfully accomplished, confident and successful students.
 But we also want to put this excellence within reach of the most disadvantaged and marginalized communities.
 Reaching students from these groups takes special effort and allocation of resources.
 But we are determined to do both.
-READ ABOUT OUR LEARNIG CENTER.
+READ ABOUT OUR LEARNIG CENTERS.

 Another important balance is between schooling and education.
 The pre-eminent educationalist, Marjorie Sykes, a disciple of Gandhi and Tagore, believed that teachers ought to be first concerned with education, not schooling.
 Like an able gardener does with plants, or a sensible nurse with her patients, the wise teacher should know when to leave the children alone so that they get on with their own growing, ‘do their own thing’ while the teacher steps back to watch, ‘concerned to understand but not to interfere’.
 But in stepping back to facilitate, teachers must help their pupils to refine the habit of questioning, something so natural in humans.
 They must themselves inculcate the spirit of enquiry.
 Our school, therefore, tries to remain sufficiently ‘de-schooled’, a tight rope balance that is hard to achieve.